-Internal audit

-The independent group internal audit function (GIA) is an independent and objective review and consulting function, created to add value and improve systems of internal control.
+Internal audit The group internal audit function (GIA) is an independent and objective review and consulting function, created to add value and improve systems of internal control across the group.
 GIA assists the group to achieve its objectives by systematically reviewing current processes, using a risk-based approach to establish the adequacy of design and effectiveness and appropriateness of controls, the risk management process, the management control process and the governance process.
 GIA reports to the BAC and board and has unrestricted access to the chairman of each of these committees.

-External Auditor

-The external audit policy, as approved by the BAC, governs the work performed by the external auditor, both from an audit and non-audit perspective.

-The BAC and BRC approved the external auditor's terms of engagement, scope of work, as well as the 2017 annual audit strategy and agreed on the applicable levels of materiality.
+External audit The BAC approved the external auditor's terms of engagement, scope of work, as well as the 2018 annual audit strategy and agreed on the applicable levels of materiality.
 Based on written reports submitted, the committee reviewed, with the external auditor, the findings of their work and confirmed that all significant matters had been satisfactorily resolved.

-The committee has also assessed the external auditor's independence and has concluded that the external auditor's independence was not impaired during the reporting period and up to the date of signing of the consolidated annual financial statements.

-Non-audit services received and fees paid during the financial year amounted to N\$ 1,090,138 (2016: N\$ 1,251,712).

-It is the external auditor's responsibility to report on whether the financial statements are fairly presented in all material respects in accordance with the applicable frameworks and their audit opinion is included on page 16.

-Code of Ethics and Conduct

-As part of its corporate governance practice and to encourage an environment where loyalty, integrity and trust prevails, all directors and employees are required to abide to the group's code of ethics.

-The code includes the ethics programme.
+The BAC has also assessed the external auditor's independence and has concluded that the external auditor's independence was not impaired during the reporting period and up to the date of signing of the consolidated annual financial statements.
+Non-audit services received and fees paid by the group during the financial year amounted to N\$ 691,011 (2017: N\$ 1,090,138).
+It is the external auditor's responsibility to report on whether the financial statements are fairly presented in all material respects in accordance with the applicable frameworks as adopted by the group, and their audit opinion is included in the consolidated annual financial statements on page 16.
+04 Code of Ethics As part of its corporate governance practice and to encourage an environment where loyalty, integrity and trust prevail, all directors and employees are required to abide to the group's code of ethics. and Conduct The code includes the ethics programme.
 The ethical standards of the company have been maintained throughout the year.
 Any contraventions of the code of ethics and conduct are acted upon in accordance with clearly communicated principles.

-The group actively engages with key stakeholders as follows:

-Stakeholder Engagement

-- Regulators via open and transparent supervisory reviews and engagement on key matters, and via industry forums. - Its shareholder through regular updates and communication on strategic matters and operational performance. - Clients through ongoing service monitoring and satisfaction surveys, and thorough proactive responses to complaints and queries. - Staff via internal surveys, internal communication and feedback, and an established performance appraisal and career development process.
+05 The group actively engages with key stakeholders such as shareholders, regulators, customers and employees.
+Stakeholder Engagement Regulators via open and transparent supervisory reviews and engagement on key matters, and via industry forums.
+Its shareholder through regular updates and communication on strategic matters and operational performance.
+Clients through ongoing service monitoring and satisfaction surveys, and thorough proactive responses to complaints and queries.
+Staff via internal surveys, internal communication and feedback, and an established performance appraisal and career development process.
+06 The group focuses on sustainability through successfully maintaining and to the members of Bank Windhoek Ltd

-Sustainability